robotic-vision-lab/Variable-Rate-Compression-For-Raw-3D-Point-Clouds/README.md

         $ python compressor_decompressor.py compress

+To manipulate the compression rate specify the embedding length as follows.

+        $ python compressor_decompressor.py compress 884

 #### Decompression
 Likewise, with a modified path to the compressed file location, you can decompress a point cloud using the following command